Our National Symbol

 So where, what, why, when, and how is Andorra?

-With these sites that I link to below there is now ample information without needing to repeat all of the facts and figures here leaving me to concentrate on “simply residency” and no detailed distractions for you.
-Once you have visited these external links please do pop back to me for the all important residency part as this is really the only website updated almost daily and specifically for potential applicants for residency.
+With these sites that I link to below there is now ample information without needing to repeat all of the facts and figures here leaving me to concentrate on “simply residency” and no peripheral distractions for you.
+Once you have visited these external links please do pop back to me for the all important Andorra residency part as this is really the only website updated almost daily and specifically for potential applicants for residency.
 The external links will open in a new webpage!

-History of Andorra
+A Brief History of Andorra

 Tradition holds that Charlemagne granted a charter to the Andorran people in return for their fighting the Moors.
 In the 800s, Charlemagne's grandson, Charles the Bald, named the Count of Urgell as overlord of Andorra.
 A descendant of the Count later gave the lands to the diocese of Urgell, headed by the Bishop of Urgell.